-By the full moon and the lantern’s omni-directional flickering, Jay followed the hiking trail safely even as it grew more rough.
+By the full moon and the lantern’s flickering, Jay hiked safely even as the trail grew rough.
 It narrowed, hugging a steep drop on one side and a cliff-face on the other.
-Huge stones split the road.
 Carved, uneven steps compensated for the incline of slick boulders lodged in the mountainside.
-Jay panted up a flight of such steps to find it was the last, and now he had to hoist himself over rocky outcroppings unaided.
+Jay panted up a flight to find it was the last, and now he had to hoist himself over rocks unaided.

-He knew birds walked this trail because he had seen them from the inn, but somehow he met none as he hiked.
-Maybe they slept at night, camouflaged.
-He still saw woven nests, but each held only one or two porcelain eggs.
-All these eggs bore the painted lacework Michael said represented a former matriarch of Virgil Green’s congregation.
-Jay took photos of each egg basket and found himself bowing his head out of respect.
+He met no birds as he hiked.
+He still saw woven nests, but each held at most two porcelain eggs.
+Each egg bore the painted lacework Michael said represented matriarchs of Virgil Green’s congregation.
+Jay took photos of each nest and bowed his head out of respect.

-When a stone ledge prevented ascent by foot, he rest the lantern and the box of pastries above himself and climbed to them on his hands and knees.
-At last he saw a wide, paved path to Virgil Blue’s monastery.
-Its white walls wore white candles, and ten thousand fireflies guarded the path.
-Jay lied on the cool flagstones and snuffed his lantern to conserve oil.
-The fireflies would light the rest of his way, just as they lit the sky like dancing stars.
+When a stone ledge prevented ascent by foot, he rest the lantern and box of pastries on the ledge and climbed to them on his hands and knees.
+Finally he saw a wide, paved path to the monastery.
+Jay lie on cool flagstones and snuffed his lantern to conserve oil.
+The fireflies would light the rest of his way.

-“Jay.
-Jay.”
+“Hey.
+Hey!”
 Jay sat up.
-Leo stood below the final ledge and held up his backpack.
-Jay wondered how many scrapes and bruises he’d endured in the dark because he refused to remove his sunglasses, as if the moonlight were too bright for him.
+Leo stood below the ledge and held up his backpack.
+Jay wondered how many scrapes he’d endured refusing to remove his sunglasses, as if the moon were too bright.
 His Hawaiian shirt was still buttoned to the neck.
-Leo shook his backpack expectantly, and it jangled.
+Leo shook his backpack.
 “C’mon, take it.”

 Jay hefted Leo’s backpack.
-“Did you have trouble hiking here in the dark?”
+“Did you have trouble hiking in the dark?”

-Leo tossed Jay a glowing jar.
-Jay, already holding Leo’s backpack, barely caught the jar before it smashed on the ground.
+Leo tossed a glowing jar.
+Jay, already holding Leo’s backpack, barely caught the jar before it hit the ground.
 “Hey, be careful with that!”
-Leo kicked the ledge with both feet as he tried to climb to Jay.
+Leo kicked the ledge as he struggled climbing to Jay.
 “My stepdaughter caught ’em for me.”

 The jar was filled with fireflies.
 They struggled for space and air, flapping madly against the glass and signaling for help with their taillights.
-Half of them were dead.
+Half had already died.
 “Need a hand,” asked Jay.

 “I got it,” Leo wheezed.
 Sweat dripped down his face.
 “I got it.
 I got it.”
-He finally pulled himself onto the ledge.
+He finally pulled himself over the ledge.
 “See?”

-Jay pretended the smack made him stumble, and he dropped Leo’s jar on the flagstones.
-It shattered and the surviving fireflies escaped.
+Jay pretended the smack made him stumble, and he smashed Leo’s jar on the flagstones.
+The surviving fireflies escaped.
 “Whoops.”

 “Ah, fuck!
-C’mon, man!
+C’mon!
 Typical.”
-Leo slung his backpack over his shoulders and started towards the monastery.
+Leo slung his backpack over his shoulders and started toward the monastery.
 “You can pay me back later.”

 “I’ll have to apologize to Lilly.”
-Jay picked up the sugar-powdered pastries and navigated the path by the light of the flanking fireflies.
-The monastery he’d seen for days from a distance was now close enough to count windows leaking candlelight.
+Jay picked up his sugar-powdered pastries and walked the path.
+The monastery was close enough to count candles in windows.
 A tall tower held a brass bell reflecting every candle it could see.
-“I can’t wait to see the monastery.
-I hope we’re let inside.”
+“I hope we’re let into the monastery.”

-Leo peered beyond the monastery, scanning the mountainside all the way to the cloudy peak.
-“Are you seriously telling me you came all this way to meet some bums in a nursing home?”
+Leo scanned the mountain all the way to the cloudy peak.
+“Are you seriously saying you came all this way to meet some bums in a nursing home?”

-“What are you here for,” Jay asked, thinking he knew the answer.
+“What are you here for,” Jay asked, knowing the answer.

 “I’m really here to fuck with monks,” said Jay.
-Leo scoffed and looked away.
+Leo scoffed.
 “You should, too, if you want centipede.
-Virgil Blue is the only person who can properly prepare it.”
-Leo sniggered and smiled with only his lips, showing teeth.
-“I’ve heard improperly prepared, the high feels like being stabbed by a thousand knives.”
+Only Virgil Blue can properly prepare it.”
+Leo sniggered and smiled just to show teeth.
+“I’ve heard improperly prepared, the high is like being stabbed by hot knives.”

 “I’ve smoked centipede properly prepared,” said Jay, “and it’s not an experience I’d really recommend.
 Stick to crickets.”

-“I’m not smokin’ ‘em, I’m sellin’ ‘em!
-Skip the monks, come get centipedes with me.
+“I’m not smoking, I’m selling!
+Skip the monks, get centipedes with me.
 I’ll teach you to sell ‘em on the streets.
-The thick ones go for a thousand bucks a pop!”
+The thick ones are a thousand bucks a pop!”

 “Do what you want.”
-Jay snapped photos of the monastery (sans flash, the candlelight was perfect).
-“But I’d visit Virgil Blue, if I were you.
+Jay photographed the monastery sans flash; the candlelight was perfect.
+“But if I were you I’d visit Virgil Blue.
 Maybe the Virgils can teach you to grow crickets yourself, so you can stop wasting money on smuggling expeditions.
-You’d probably save on family therapy, as well.”
+You’d save on family therapy, as well.”

 “Don’t tell me how to do my job!”